Bogotá № VII

 Fair Play

 How to divide domestic labor fairly.
 Being a good partner is part of being a good parent.
-This book gives you a system for having those conversations.

-Online reading & listening
+Online & on repeat.

 Paul Graham Essays